-The Seay Firm is a boutique entertainment law and intellectual property law firm based in Midtown Atlanta.
-We are artist-advocates dedicated to advising and protecting all manner of artists and arts-related businesses.
+The Seay Firm is an entertainment law firm located in Atlanta, Georgia.
+We are artist advocates, dedicated to advising and protecting all manner of artists and arts-related businesses.

 With more than a decade of experience in the music industry, John Seay is a unique attorney with unique entertainment industry experience.
 As a musician, tour manager, and music journalist, John has firsthand experience with the variety of legal issues musicians are likely to face as they form bands, record, tour, sign contracts, and dissolve partnerships.
 John helps musicians navigate forming business entities and drafting internal band agreements, and he also writes, reviews, and negotiates all manner of contracts, including those from or related to record labels, publishers, managers, licensees, producers, and venues.
 Some of the agreements we regularly draft, review, and negotiate are: